 After what seemed like hours, a nurse escorted me to my room.
 It was small with the familiar green walls beloved by hospitals and navy blue carpet so worn as to be non-existent under foot.
 A single bed, an old looking wardrobe with one metal coat hanger, and a sink with a mirror above it filled the tiny room.
 There was a print of one lonely butterfly on the wall to provide inspiration.
 It didn’t work.
-After excusing myself from dinner, I spent the night in my room, watching television, or more watching snow where a programme should have been, on a small 14-inch set a friend had lent me.
+After excusing myself from dinner, I spent the night in my room, watching television, or more watching snow where a program should have been, on a small 14-inch set a friend had lent me.
 By eleven, I was cross-eyed and decided to sleep.

 How one sleeps becomes a question I ask myself umpteen times during what is a very long night.
 The bed has one thin scratchy sheet and one lifeless pillow.
 I’m used to three pillows, a sheet, a duvet and ten blankets on top.
 I’m cold and have to get up and put my clothes back on including my coat.
 I’d wear my trainers too but they’re a bit mucky.
 Outside I can hear the constant hum of traffic on the main road, inside it’s no better.
 Screams resound through the ward, loud bangs make me jump, and doors open and close.
 People shout things, cry about things, or talk gibberish about things.
 A man tries to come into my room in the middle of the night because he has an urgent message from Jesus for me; next door high-pitched squeals accompany a lady who thinks her bed is a trampoline.
 I don’t sleep.

 At just past seven, my pills arrive, I’m told to get up, as it will soon be breakfast.
 I take the pills, moan, and roll over.
 When the room fills with light, I notice the room smells weirdly sweet, the sort of overpowering sweetness that makes you gag so I drag myself from bed with my crumpled clothes and go in search of new aromas.
 Eggs and bacon soon help my nostrils forget the stink and a chat with Robert gives me something to think about while I feed myself grease.
 Robert is a retired nurse who once his days were now his own, became so bored he returned to the job he loved on a voluntary basis.
-This involves providing a cooked breakfast three times a week for the patients to cheer them up and clog their arteries in between making every one laugh with his Irish humour.
+This involves providing a cooked breakfast three times a week for the patients to cheer them up and clog their arteries in between making every one laugh with his Irish humor.
 Just having been diagnosed with cancer, he’s decided to spend the time that remains on earth with the patients of ward 26.

 ‘Are you pregnant?’ a small, chubby girl asks as I sit talking on the payphone.